peterjc/galaxy_blast/datatypes/blast_datatypes/README.rst

 Galaxy datatypes for NCBI BLAST+ suite
 ======================================

-These Galaxy datatypes are copyright 2010-2013 by Peter Cock, The James Hutton Institute (formerly SCRI, Scottish Crop Research Institute), UK.
-All rights reserved.
+These Galaxy datatypes are copyright 2010-2014 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, Nicola Soranzo, and Bjoern Gruening.
-Contributions/revisions copyright 2012 Edward Kirton.
-All rights reserved.
-Contributions/revisions copyright 2013 Nicola Soranzo.
-All rights reserved.

 See the licence text below.